Investment and banking prospects for graduates without a finance degree

 A number of investment banks and investment management businesses don’t just accept candidates without a finance degree – they actively encourage them to apply.
 A common theme is not wanting to recruit an entire intake of economics-graduate clones.

 Edinburgh-based investment management firm Baillie Gifford is well known for taking a long view of the financial markets, and as such is particularly keen to recruit arts and humanities graduates for their broader approach towards culture and society.
-HR manager Richard Barry comments: ‘The firm looks for graduates who can think freely and in a structured way, and who can follow up their interests with considered, well-formulated arguments.
+Former HR manager Richard Barry commented: ‘The firm looks for graduates who can think freely and in a structured way, and who can follow up their interests with considered, well-formulated arguments.
 Any degree background that develops the ability to do this is an advantage.’

 Fellow investment management firm M&G Investments said it 'positively encourages candidates from all backgrounds to apply, as they bring a different way of thinking to the typical economics or finance graduates'.
-The organisation adds that it wouldn’t expect candidates to have relevant internships and those who haven't gained experience in the industry would not be at a disadvantage during the recruitment process.
+The organisation added that it wouldn’t expect candidates to have relevant internships and those who haven't gained experience in the industry would not be at a disadvantage during the recruitment process.